Who is eligible to apply?

 Do you provide wine or beer at dinner?

 We welcome everyone on the first evening with a glass of sparkling wine, but thereafter it is up to artists to bring their own drinks, should they wish to.
-In common with the Britten-Pears Foundation we have a zero-tolerance drugs policy.
+In common with Britten Pears Arts, who own the site, we have a zero-tolerance drugs policy.

 Do you cover the cost of travel to MADE AT THE RED HOUSE?